opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 > "Any sufficiently advanced technology is indistinguishable from magic."
 Arthur C. Clarke

 I've had the good fortune to have reached 25 years with the same company through several acquisitions and a wide variety of roles.
-The past three years have been unusual in the way we have had to unlearn and dismantle organizational structures to be competitive.
+The past three years have been unusual in the way we have had to unlearn and dismantle organizations to be competitive.
 The wave of underperforming Data Science pilot projects is a direct result of legacy structures struggling to adapt. **Digital transformation** may be the right sentiment, but a 20-year-old business strategy cannot build the foundation for achieving it.

 Specifically, **digital transformation** as it is understood by the business stakeholders and IT does not facilitate adopting the culture of Data Science and Machine Learning for AI. **Digital transformation** is software automation centric.
 It is the promise of easy BI with the governance of "no." There is no innovation or competitive advantage created.
 As such, it is a control room task list rather than a strategy.